Is the Tor Browser Illegal?

 Countries that have banned Tor

-Many nations regularly limit internet access for several reasons.
+Many nations, including China, Iran, Russia, Belarus, and Turkmenistan, regularly limit internet access for several reasons.
 They commonly do this to monitor their citizens' online activities and control the content people can access.
-These countries will block Tor because it enables users to evade traditional online tracking and surveillance mechanisms.
+Some countries will block Tor because it enables users to evade traditional online tracking and surveillance mechanisms.

 Take the case of China.
 In the early 2000s, the country established the “Great Firewall” to have comprehensive control over internet usage.
 This system filters content, enforces censorship, and blocks tools like Tor.
 The Chinese government drove the development of the Firewall to strictly monitor the flow of information and ideas, ensuring all information aligns with its political ideologies and objectives.